Are you meant to fulfill your true purpose as a spiritual coach?

 Those called to spiritual life coaching understand that they are guides, not gurus.

-If you resonate with most, if not all, of the 7 signs you’re meant to be a spiritual life coach, then one of the most important questions you can ask yourself now is this: What spiritual calling am I sensing in my life right now that will help me fulfill my spiritual purpose?
+What spiritual calling am I sensing in my life right now that will help me fulfill my spiritual purpose?
 How can my next decision support that calling?

-I’ll tell you this– like my call away from medical school to honor my true, spiritual purpose to teach, the answer isn’t always easy.
+Like my call away from medical school to honor my true, spiritual purpose to teach, the answer isn’t always easy.

 I want to personally invite you to our Spiritual Design Series.